luoyeguohou/TheCrew2/README.md

     **8.2 random seed and diffculty**
     After you pick a campaign, you will get a difficulty number, you need to fill it in this area and fill a random seed with any number you like.(Random seed is used to generate random number,just fill a random one) After fill the seed and difficulty, press the deal card button and deal task button, if the campaign use specific tasks, use the deal task button in campaign area instead.
     **8.3 The key concept**
     I'd like to show this area first.
 And I want you know a basic concept about the sync.
     The Game doesn't have any logic about win or lose, whos turn it is.
-Anyone can do anything anytime like the real board game.It's designed like this because it's more flexible.
+Anyone can do anything anytime like the real board game.
+    It's designed like this because it's more flexible.
 We can undo moves easily.
     So how does the Upload button work?
 In later game, we may do some action like choose a taks, play a card, gather a trick.
     But after you do that, no one knows you do that, because you only do that on your client.
 Then you need to press the UPLOAD button, to sync data to others.
     Ok, imagine, you and your partner each one is in a different multiverse, in your world, you may choose a task but in their world you haven't do that.
     The UPLOAD button is for cover others' world with your world.
 Btw the Clear button is for gathering trick, we will talk about it later.
     **8.4 A area for your own and A area for everybody**
     The left area show everyone's infomation including yourself, which contains name, whether they're captain, trick number, hand number, trick history, hint card and tasks.
     The right area show your own information, including your every hand, your task and so on.